Young Professionals Program

 In my role as Executive Director, I am responsible for the integration of the Young Professionals Program in Global Compact Network Netherlands.

-SDG PROJECTS & DELIVERABLES OF THE FIRST FOUR PILOT TEAMS:
+SDG PROJECTS & DELIVERABLES OF DIFFERENT YPP TEAMS:

 Team 1 (2017-2018)